FilipeFT/amsterdam_pubcrawl/README.md

 It made me curious: which pubs in the city, open at the moment, are also represented in this guide from half a century ago?

 So I decided to investigate!
-Current plan is to publish the reports here in markdown and use Huge to create a static website.
+Current plan is to publish the reports here in markdown and use Hugo to create a static website.

 Stay tunned!